alecjacobson/computer-graphics-raster-images/README.md

 >     git clone --recursive http://github.com/[username]/computer-graphics-raster-images.git
 >

+> **Do not fork:** Clicking "Fork" will create a _public_ repository.
+If you'd like to use GitHub while you work on your assignment, then mirror this repo as a new _private_ repository: https://stackoverflow.com/questions/10065526/github-how-to-make-a-fork-of-public-repository-private

 ## Introduction

 Welcome to Computer Graphics!
 The main purpose of this assignment will be to get